XuShuqi7/ncplugin-CrysExtn/README.md

 @CUSTOM_CRYSEXTN
   Sabine_uncorr  l  G  L  rect/tri
 ```
-where `Sabine_uncorr` represents Sabine's uncorrelated block model which assumes no correlations between primary and secondary extinction effects, `l` is the crystallite size in unit of Aa, `G` represents the mosacity parameter in unit of 1/rad, L is the average grain size (Aa), `rect/tri` represents the option for the distribution for the tilts between mosaic blocks, either rectangular or triangular distribution.
+where `Sabine_uncorr` represents Sabine's uncorrelated block model which assumes no correlations between primary and secondary extinction effects, `l` is the crystallite size in unit of Aa, `G` represents the mosacity parameter in unit of 1/rad, L is the grain size (Aa), `rect/tri` represents the option for the distribution for the tilts between mosaic blocks, either rectangular or triangular distribution.

 ```
 @CUSTOM_CRYSEXTN